kmartita/web-mobile-multi-module-frmk/README.md

             |—-main
                |—-java
 ```
-1. **Root Module (core-frmk)**.
-Serves as the parent ***pom.xml*** for all submodules.
-Contains common dependencies and configurations for the entire project structure.
-Defines four modules that are part of the project: module-app, module-data, module-tests, and module-tools.<br/>
-    - ***.env*** file is a text file used for storing configuration settings and environment variables in a project.
-It allows you to easily manage configuration parameters such as APPIUM_URL, REMOTE_URL, BASE_URL, APP_NAME, and APP_BUNDLE_ID without hardcoding them directly in the code.<br/>
-    - the local ***app*** directory contains the last build of the iOS app.<br/>
+1. **Root Module (`core-frmk`)**.
+The parent project that defines shared dependencies, plugin configurations, and manages overall builds.
+Contains the `config` directory, where environment variables (`.env` files of various extensions) are stored for easy configuration management.<br/>
 2. **Modules**:
-    - ***module-app***.
-The main module contains the application page-object classes and custom UI elements.
-Depends on `module-data` for data access and `module-tools` for utilizing utilities or tools.<br/>
+   - `module-app`.
+The main module containing page object classes, UI components, and core application logic.
+It depends on **module-tools** for shared utilities and design pattern implementations.<br/>
-    - ***module-data***.
-It should contain code for data operations, such as database access or data manipulation (data providers, data generators, data models, etc).
-Depends on `module-tools`.<br/>
-    - ***module-tools***.
-A module designed to provide common utilities and functions (Selenium wrappers, Reporters, and other generic libraries) that can be used across many other modules.
-The most "general" module that supports other modules by providing shared functionality.<br/>
+   - `module-tools`.
+A utility module providing shared helpers, including support for browser configuration and Selenium integration, scalable Page Object pattern implementations, report generation, logging, and other common functions used across modules.<br/>
-    - ***module-tests***.
-This module contains implemented test cases to verify the functionality of web pages and mobile screens, and the ***testng.xml*** file is a configuration file that helps organize the test classes.
-Depends on `module-app` and `module-data`, allowing for testing their functionality in a controlled environment.<br/>
+   - `module-tests`.
+This module contains test classes and test configurations (`testng.xml`).
+It depends on **module-app** to access page objects and perform web UI testing in a controlled environment.<br/>

 <a id="two-one"></a>
 #### 2.1.
 Configuring project